source-academy/general/README.md

 ## Quick start

-You should read the overview below if you have not done so before.
+You should read the overview below first if you have not done so before.

 - [Frontend deployment](frontend/index.md)
 - [Backend deployment](backend/index.md)